 Swollen gums are often linked to hormonal changes, particularly during the first trimester of pregnancy or menses.
 As hormone levels adjust, gum tissue may feel puffy, tender, or swollen.
 Fortunately, these symptoms are only temporary and tend to only impact a very small number of women.

 Proper oral hygiene and regular dental checkups can and do reduce inflammation-causing bacteria around your teeth.
 If bleeding or inflammation are occurring even when you brush your teeth, contact our periodontist in The Woodlands to schedule a gum-health evaluation.
-Dr. Saunders will help you identify the possible causes and make a care plan to correct them.
+Our doctors at PCE will help you identify the possible causes and make a care plan to correct them.